-In addition, the constraints in (\ref{binary constraint y}) and (\ref{rest zero contraint}) guarantee: The server has to transmit view $v$ in order for a user to utilize view $v$.
+In addition, the constraints in (\ref{binary constraint y}) and (\ref{rest zero contraint}) indicate that user $k$ does not utilize view $r_k$ or views that are not in its two reference view sets, i.e., The server has to transmit view $v$ in order for a user to utilize view $v$.
 Thus, we have the following constraints on the relation between the view transmission variables and view utilization variables:

 We also refer to $(\mathbf{x},\mathbf{y})$ as view selection variables, as we can control view synthesis at the server and all users via choosing values for $(\mathbf{x},\mathbf{y})$.
 Due to the video coding structure, we do not allow the change of values for $(\mathbf{x},\mathbf{y})$ during the considered time duration.